software-mansion/starknet-jvm/lib/starknet-jvm.md

     // Create and sign invoke transaction
     val request = account.executeV3(call)

+    // account.executeV3(call) estimates the fee automatically
+    // If you want to estimate the fee manually, please refer to the "Estimate Fee" example

     // Send the transaction
     val response = request.send()

-    Thread.sleep(20000); // wait for invoke tx to complete
+    Thread.sleep(20000) // wait for invoke tx to complete

     // Make sure that the transaction succeeded val invokeTransactionReceipt = provider.getTransactionReceipt(response.transactionHash).send()